 Little bit later I enjoyed about 2 cups of peppermint tea with some stevia.

 Before dinner I took my digestive enzyme, l-glutamine, licorice, more cod liver oil

-Dinner was some lettuce mixed with half avocado, half canned salmon, sardine, sauted onions, and half zucchini.
-Topped with fresh basil, cinnamon, and 1 tbsp coconut oil.
+Dinner was some lettuce mixed with half avocado, half canned salmon, sardine, sauteed onions and half zucchini.
+Topped with fresh basil, cinnamon and 1 tbsp coconut oil.

 Enjoyed some red wine last night as well.
 I did my best to eat my meal slowly and chew my food well.
-Got a little gasy afterwards.
+Got a little gassy afterwards.

 Dessert, well calling it dessert in my mind, was 1 tbsp coconut oil mixed with 1 tbsp coconut flour and carob powder.
 Strange but good.